Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 So, you can apply the same approach to pages that aren’t pulling their weight yet and tweak their design.

-Here’s a complete view of your lead capture system and how each strategy fits together:
+Alright, here’s a full breakdown of your lead capture system and how every strategy connects:

 | Strategy | Tool | Best Used On | Expected Outcome |